 Wyoming is one of the more landlord-friendly states when it comes to late rent fees, and the most important thing to understand is what the state does not do.
 Wyoming has no statute that caps the dollar amount or percentage of a late fee, and it does not require a grace period before a landlord can charge one.
-There is no "three-day cushion" or "5 percent maximum" written into Wyoming law the way some states have.
-Instead, late fees in Wyoming are almost entirely a matter of what your written lease says and whether a court would view the charge as reasonable rather than a disguised penalty.
-Wyoming's main residential rental statutes appear in the Wyoming Statutes around Title 1, Chapter 21 (the residential rental property and forcible entry and detainer provisions); because section numbers and rules change, confirm the current language before relying on any specific figure.
+There is no "5 percent maximum" written into Wyoming law the way some states have.
+Late fees here are almost entirely a matter of what your written lease says and whether a court would view the charge as reasonable rather than a disguised penalty.
+The eviction side of the story is different, though, and this is where Wyoming renters are most often misinformed: Wyoming law does impose a hard three-day floor before a landlord can even start an eviction, and it applies statewide no matter what your lease says.
+Wyoming's residential rental and eviction statutes are in Wyoming Statutes Title 1, Chapter 21, Articles 10 and 12 (W.S.
+1-21-1001 through 1-21-1211), published free in full by the Wyoming Legislative Service Office.

 Does Wyoming cap late fees?